CSU-KangHu/HiTE/README.md

 ## <a name="start"></a>Getting started with toy example in `demo`
 ```
-cd /your_path_to/KmerRepFinder/ReferenceMode
+cd /your_path_to/HiTE/ReferenceMode
 python main.py ../demo/Ecoli_K12_Ref.fasta ecoli
 ```

 ## <a name="input"></a>Input
-KmerRepFinder works with genome assemblies in FASTA, FA, and FNA formats.
+HiTE works with genome assemblies in FASTA, FA, and FNA formats.

 ## <a name="output"></a>Output
-KmerRepFinder outputs an annotated consensus TE library in FASTA format.
+HiTE outputs an annotated consensus TE library in FASTA format.

 ### <a name="repeatmasker_annotation_info"></a>Genome annotation information
 The annotated TE library is further input into RepeatMasker for annotating the whole genome, and the annotation information for the genome is also output.